RevittConsulting/cdk-envs/README.md

 ## Config

-Set up a config file in the root of the project called chains.yaml.
+Set up a config file in the `/api` directory of the project called chains.yaml.
+There is an example of this config in the root.
+This must be put in the api folder.

 ```yaml
 Chains: